Frequently Asked Questions

 We strongly encourage applicants from oppressed and marginalized backgrounds to apply — including queer people, trans and gender nonconforming people, people of color, and people with diverse immigrant backgrounds and statuses.

 The Helix Fellowship is facilitated by leading scholars, activists, and artists working in history, literature, politics, languages, and culture.
 Helix alumni from previous cohorts also join the program as resident assistants and to facilitate workshops.
 Our deep connections in the regions we travel bring fellows into contact with contemporary thinkers, cultural activists, and change-makers.

 All program costs are subsidized for all fellows.
 We strongly encourage prospective participants to apply, regardless of financial status.
 Helix is a pay-what-you-can program that offers generous subsidies and fundraising support as needed.
 No applicant is turned away for lack of funds.
 Read more about financial assistance here.

-In June 2022 we gather for an intensive week-long residential program in Southern California, followed by regular online workshops during fall, winter, and spring.
-In 2023 we embark on the Fellowship’s signature summer travel experience to Central and Eastern Europe, which begins in Southern California and spans the full month of July.
+We gather for an initial week-long intensive residential program in Southern California in summer 2024, followed by regular online workshops during fall, winter, and spring.
+In 2025 we embark on the Fellowship’s signature summer travel experience to Central and Eastern Europe, which begins in Southern California and spans the full month of July.

 Absolutely not.
 Fellows need not have any background in Yiddish.
 However, those with knowledge of Yiddish and other local languages will able to use relevant primary sources during the Fellowship.

 Our programming deals with cultural work produced in Yiddish and other regional languages, depending on the interests and backgrounds of each unique cohort.
 However, Helix is an arts and culture residency, not a language learning immersion.

 If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after the Helix Fellowship.
 We can help you determine which program best fits your goals.